GM recalling nearly 69,000 Bolt EVs for fire risks

 Other electric vehicles have faced fire risk recalls.

-Last month, Hyundai Motor Co 005380.KS issued a recall for about 75,000 Kona EVs worldwide because of a possible short circuit due to what may be faulty manufacturing of its high-voltage battery cells.
+Last month, Hyundai Motor Co 005380.KS issued a recall for nearly 77,000 Kona EVs worldwide, saying possible defects in battery cells increased the risk of a short circuit or fire.

+The affected vehicles in Hyundai’s recall also use LG Chem battery cells, produced in the supplier’s factory in Nanjing, China.

+LG Chem denied any cell defects but said it was working with Hyundai.

-Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Chris Reese, David Gregorio and Richard Chang
+Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Additional reporting by Hyunjoo Jin in SEOUL; Editing by Chris Reese, David Gregorio, Richard Chang and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.